-YSWPCS organizes a school-wide science fair every year.
-Due to our high expectations from our students in science, math, and technology, all students in grades 3-8 are required to complete a group (grades 3-4) or individual (grades 5-8) research project in one of these areas.
-Failure to do so will result in a zero on the assignment, which makes up 25 percent of the student's overall science grade for that trimester.
+YSWPCS intends to organize a school-wide science fair every year.
+Due to our high expectations from our students in science, math, and technology, all students in grades 3-8 are required to complete a group (grades 3-4) or individual (grades 5-8) research project in one of these areas if the school organizes a science fair.

 A science fair handbook will be provided to the students by the YSWPCS Science Fair Committee.
-Every student is required to follow the guidelines cited in the handbook.
+Every student is expected to follow the guidelines cited in the handbook.